Tagged with: [ C ] [ extension ] [ icecast ] [ PHP ] [ streaming ]

 The library itself is easy enough to install from a debian / ubuntu system, so I’d reckon CentOS would not be any different although I haven’t checked.
 A mere “apt-get install libshout3-dev” will do the trick in order to install the development files and the library itself.
 It’s not enough to get only the library, since we need to have the include files (*.h) files as well.

-Part 2: create skeleton extension
+Task 2: create skeleton extension

 Now for the fun part.
 I’ve decided to create a sort-of OO interface.
 Actually it’s has got not much to do with OO, but merely it’s a class that wraps our functionality.
 Might as well be a separate namespace, but this way it makes it easier to extend our class if you need to.
 Now, on to the actual creation of the extension.
 What I did was create a skeleton extension first.
 This skeleton holds not much info, but it’s easy to start from here.